ArkProjectNFTs/ark-project/crates/solis/README.md

-# Solis Crate
+# Solis

 ## Introduction

 Welcome to the `solis` crate, a key component for sequencing in our app chain.
 It enables the deployment of a `katana`, a starknet node with custom settings for messaging and order within our blockchain app.
+Our version of `katana` is a modified fork sourced from DOJO, available at [ArkProjectNFTs' DOJO repository on GitHub](https://github.com/ArkProjectNFTs/dojo).

 ## Features